Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

 However, most areal datasets lack replication that would permit use of fully data-driven learning methods to estimate $B$ and $F$.
 Also, unlike well defined Mat\'ern Gaussian processes on continuous domains, there is no well defined covariance matrix on arbitrary graphs from which one can derive sparse Cholesky factors.
 In fact, our goal here is the opposite, that is to construct a multivariate Gaussian distribution on graphs starting from the sparse Cholesky factor.
-Consequently, we cannot estimate $B$ and $F$ in their most general form and need to make simplifying assumptions.
+Consequently, we will make parametric assumptions that will lead to an interpretable covariance model.